jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 ### Contributors

-Special thanks to the following people for taking some of their own time to contribute to Chef Server project:
+Special thanks to the following people for taking some of their own time to contribute to CINC Server project:

 * Joe DeVivo
 * Shruthi Venkateswaran
 * Phil Oliva
 * Ryan Hass

-### Chef Server Development Environment Improvements
+### CINC Server Development Environment Improvements

   * sync tool talks less and gives only relevant information
   * fixes to loading of various projects that got broken when we moved